gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-03/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   https://github.com/gruntwork-io/module-security/pull/74: Add a new module called `ssh-iam-selinux-policy`.
-If you are using `ssh-iam` on CentOS, you should install this module so that SELinux doesn't prevent `ssh-iam` from working!
+If you are using `ssh-iam` on CentOS, you should install this module so that SELinux doesn&apos;t prevent `ssh-iam` from working!

 </div>